A Rare Sight At Brigham Young University As Students Protest The Honor Code Office

 But last Friday, 300 gathered at the school's flagship campus to question its Honor Code Office, chanting, "God forgives me, why can't you?"

-Students allege that the university is mistreating victims of sexual assault and harassment, especially women and LGBTQ students.
+Students allege that the university is mistreating victims of sexual assault and harassment, especiallyy women and LGBTQ students.

 They say the administration has used the code against victims, and some say they have been punished for reporting their own sexual assaults.

 As a result of earlier student concerns in 2016, the university separated the Honor Code Office from the Title IX Office, which ensures women's equal treatment on campus.
+In addition, BYU added an amnesty policy under which anyone who reports an incident of sexual misconduct, including a victim, will not be disciplined by the university for any related honor code violation occurring at or near the time of the report.
+But students claim there are still problems.

 Students also allege administrators have created a climate of snitching and tattling.
 They say officials hand out severe consequences for minor infractions, leaving students who need support to improve their lives feeling dejected and alone.